-In the spring of 2017, Tesla announced pricing for their new solar roof product, a roof replacement for your home.
+In the spring of 2017, Tesla announced pricing for their new solar roof product (the Tesla Solar Roof), a roof replacement for your home.
 And as of January 2019, Tesla is producing the solar roof at their Buffalo Gigafactory, albeit slowly.
 Installations have begun for the top of their wait list though mass-market availability still remains unclear.

 The new solution requires that you replace your existing roof with Tesla’s blend of non-solar glass tiles and solar-enabled glass tiles.
 It is an elegant new product, designed with great aesthetics, and due to its immense popularity, we wanted to explore the question: does installing this new roof make financial sense for your home?
 After initial analysis, we’ve found that for the majority of homeowners the answer is “not yet.”
 Unless you’re in the market for a roof replacement, Tesla’s new solar roof is simply too expensive for the average American homeowner to justify as a home energy upgrade.

 According to Tesla, the average Tesla Solar Roof cost a property owner can expect to pay is around $21.85 per square foot.
 This estimate was made based on a roof made of 35 percent solar tiles.
-For example, if you need 2,000 square feet of roofing on your home, a Tesla Solar Roof will cost a little less than $44,000 as a rough estimate.
+As an estimate, if you need 2,000 square feet of roofing on your home, a Tesla Solar Roof will cost a little less than $44,000 (according to Tesla themselves).

 You can see a more accurate estimate of the cost of the Tesla Solar Roof for your property by using Tesla’s Solar Roof calculator.